MetaMask/test-dapp/README.md

 Currently hosted [here](https://metamask.github.io/test-dapp/).

-After merging or pushing to `master`, please `npm run deploy` in the project root directory if any of the following files have changed:
+After merging or pushing to `master`, please `yarn deploy` in the project root directory if any of the following files have changed:

 - `contract.js`